phanirithvij/nixpkgs-patcher/README.md

 }
 ```

+You can use these patch formats with all the 3 methods above, not only as flake inputs.

 PRs can change over time, some commits might be added or replaced by a force-push.
 To update only a single patch you can run `nix flake update nixpkgs-patch-git-review-bump` for example.
 Running your usual flake update command like `nix flake update --commit-lock-file` will also update all patches.